vickyhuang2718-hue/household-management-tool/README.md

 # Family Hub Home

-I need a tool to help me run a household of 4, husband, wife, father-in-law, 2-year-old girl.
+I need a tool to help me run a household of 4，including a 2-year-old girl.
 I need the tool to help me assign chores, meal plan, track household inventory and plan shopping trips

 This project was built with [Lovable](https://lovable.dev).